Senexis/RDO-GG/wiki/faq.md

 ### How come the bot doesn't detect me as Administrator?

 The bot determines whether you are an administrator or not by checking whether you have the Administrator permission.
 Please make sure you have the permission or ask your server owner for help.

+### Why don't emoji work when using commands?

+The common reason emoji don't work is because the bot doesn't have the **Use External Emoji** permission.
+Please make sure to add the permission to the bot's role, and make sure the channel you're using commands in doesn't override (deny) the permission for the bot.

+If you've made sure the bot has the permission, but still don't see the emoji, please check whether the `@everyone` role has the permission in the channel.
+A Discord quirk is that in order for commands to respond with emoji, both the `@everyone` role and the bot needs to have the **Use External Emoji** permission.
+Please note that you don't need to add the permission to the role itself, just adding it the the channel will do the trick.

 ### I'm having a different issue.
 How can I get help?